brunnerh/insert-unicode/README.md

 If you happen to know the exact code, the command `Insert Unicode from Hex Code` can be used.

-## Unicode Version
+## Unicode Standards Versions

-Currently the characters from version 11 are listed.
+- Unicode Standard: 11.0.0
+- Unicode Emoji: 12.0

 ## Known Issues